Beach boy baby names fit in perfectly with our love of so many great, inventive nature name choices.

 COVE

-A reader mentioned this one years ago, and I’ve loved it more as time has gone by.
+A reader mentioned this one years ago, and it continues to attract attention.
 There’s a sharpness about Cove that makes it a promising nature name possibility for a son.
 Speaking in beach boy baby names terms, a cove is a small inlet.
 It’s worth noting that cove also refers to a person.
-It’s more outdated than fellow or chap, so I don’t think it’s a dealbreaker.
+It’s more outdated than fellow or chap, so that’s probably not a dealbreaker – or even a widely-known fact.

 DUNE

-Sure, there’s a hint of science fiction about this name, thanks to the best-selling novels by Frank Herbert.
+Sure, there’s a hint of science fiction about this name, thanks to the best-selling novels by Frank Herbert and blockbuster movie adaptations.
 But the large, protected piles of sand are also familiar sights to any beach-goer.
 They’re not exclusive to the coast; in fact, Great Sand Dunes National Park is found in Colorado, and they’re common in deserts, too.
 But that doesn’t take away from their beach boy baby names quality.

 DYLAN

 By far the most popular of the beach boy baby names, Dylan doesn’t immediately connect to the sea.
-Instead, it’s a Welsh name that brings to mind legendary singer-songwriter Bob Dylan.
+Instead, it has a Welsh origin, and brings to mind legendary singer-songwriter Bob Dylan.
 But it comes from Welsh elements meaning “great tide,” or more romantically, “son of the sea.”
 What’s certain is that Celtic legend gives the name to a character closely tied to the sea.
-It’s the choice for parents after a mainstream choice with ties to the beach.
+What it’s not is particularly summery – though Wales borders the Irish Sea, and many picturesque seaside resorts dot the coast.
+Surname Dillon has a different origin and meaning, but is also in use.
+It’s the perfect name for parents after a mainstream choice with ties to the beach.

 FINN